 Already being in a nostalgic mood, the small towns adjacent to Harz will only reinforce this feeling with their stunning old towns and timbered houses – the traditional houses, which are probably the most typical and most often associated with Germany.
 To process all the beauty seen in the journey or maybe just to relax from the everyday life and stress, you could take advantage of the numerous wellness and spa possibilities.

 In case you are courageous and curious you might consider trying the Harzer Käse – the typical cheese from the Harz.
 While its smell being famous (and by famous we mean its characteristic smell), its taste and especially its high protein and low fat composition is appreciated among a lot of people.
 If you don’t like it, no worries as you won’t starve.
 You can find a lot of good restaurants here, where you can find food for every taste.
-To try local food and to complete your Harz experience though, we would of course recommend a German restaurant.

 We hope we could show you that Harz is a travel destination worth trying out, so see for yourselves and give it a try – you will definitely not regret it!